About Paper Compute.

 The goal is simple: make agent telemetry easy enough to use every day.

-Paper Cloud is the managed layer for teams.
+paper console is the managed layer for teams.

-Paper Cloud is where captured sessions become team-level knowledge: searchable histories, reusable workflows, policy-aware records, and higher-quality data for improving agent performance over time.
+paper console is where captured sessions become team-level knowledge: searchable histories, reusable workflows, policy-aware records, and higher-quality data for improving agent performance over time.

 tapes is the open source trace layer behind Paper Compute.